 Petals Lotus Flower Tattoo

-A lotus flower tattoo doesn’t have to look exactly like a normal lotus flower.
-Here, the artist takes some creative liberty with the design, using the basic shapes of the petals, but keeping the lines disconnected and adding shading.
+A lotus flower tattoo doesn’t have to look exactly like a standard lotus flower.
+Here, the artist takes some creative liberty with the design, using the petal's basic shapes, but keeping the lines disconnected and adding shading.